Clarissa Bevilacqua is the winner of the International Mozart Competition Salzburg -

 She studies very seriously the content of the music she performs, with deep knowledge of all different styles, which is quite exceptional for musicians of her generation.

 No doubt in my mind that she possesses already a great potential for a successful career and that the world of music will welcome her with enthusiasm for many years to come.

 “We were fortunate to attend a concert played on that violin by a prodigy, Clarissa Bevilacqua....
 It is an electrifying experience to hear the precision and richness of the sound of the ‘Vesuvius’ coming from the hands of such a young performer.
 The old and the young intersected in one magic moment.”

 Violinist Clarissa Bevilacqua is known to enchant audiences with her dazzling technical skills and deeply inspiring musicality.
 Music director and conductor Terry Lowry says she has that “rare star quality that is difficult to describe, but impossible to miss.”
 Clarissa debuted at the Pritzker Pavilion in Chicago in front of ten thousand people when she was nine years old.
 She has performed solo recitals and concerto engagements at venues throughout North America and Europe.

-Clarissa’s debut album will be released by Nimbus Records, featuring Augusta Read Thomas complete works for solo violin, and Violin Concerto #3: "Juggler in Paradise" with the BBC National Orchestra of Wales directed by conductor Vimbayi Kazibon.
+Clarissa released her debut album “Dream Catcher” by Nimbus Records, featuring Augusta Read Thomas complete works for solo violin, and Violin Concerto #3: "Juggler in Paradise" with the BBC National Orchestra of Wales directed by conductor Vimbayi Kaziboni.

 Passionate about historic violins, at age fourteen she was selected as the youngest violinist to perform regularly with the precious Stradivari collection of the Violin Museum in Cremona.
 She now performs on a violin by Zosimo Bergonzi, Cremona c.1748, courtesy of Guarneri Hall NFP and Darnton & Hersh Fine Violins, Chicago.